-Some of these third parties may process your personal data in countries which are outside of the European Economic Area (EEA).
+[Some of these third parties process your personal data in countries which are outside of the European Economic Area (EEA).]

 We will also disclose your personal data to third parties:

-· If we are under a duty to disclose or share personal data in order to comply with any legal obligation, or any lawful request from any legal or regulatory authority; or
+- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or any lawful request from any legal or regulatory authority; or

-Most third parties with whom we share personal data are limited (by law and by contract) in their ability to use personal data for the specific purposes identified by us.
+Most third parties with whom we share your personal data are limited (by law and by contract) in their ability to use your personal data for the specific purposes identified by us.